 Cities in Hunan

 What to See

 The headspring of life, Dongting Lake, is frequently mist-covered in the early morning.
 It is the second largest lake in China.
 Yueyang City, located on the shore of Dongting Lake, is home to one of the country's three famous towers.
 Yueyang Pavilion was originally built during the Tang Dynasty (618-907).
 The present pavilion is of recent reconstruction, built in the style of the Song Dynasty (960-1279).

 The high and steep Mt.
 Hengshan is frequently snow-capped in the winter, contrasting with the subtropical fields that one sees below it.
 It is one of the five most famous mountains in the country.
 Known for its precarious cliffs, it is a holy mountain for both Taoists and Buddhists.

 Hunan's cuisine has its unique flavor.
 Here, nearly every dish tastes hot, and delicious.
-The local people of like eating peppery foods.
+The local people like eating peppery foods.

 The products here include Xiang embroidery, one of China's four famous embroideries.
 It has high artistic value.
 With 200 years of history behind them, the chrysanthemum stone carvings of Liuyang are vivid and exquisite.
 Liuyang City is known for its firecrackers, which are popular all over the country.